 Another productivity tool I couldn’t do without is 1Password; It’s incredibly well known already, but so many more people should be using it.
 In an era where we juggle so many logins and passwords, where our data are sometimes compromised, it’s the most useful way to manage all of this precious information.

-He writes from insightful tech pieces for the The Wall Street Journal, but he also covered technology for WIRED, The Verge, PCMag and others.
+He writes insightful tech pieces for The Wall Street Journal, but he also covered technology for WIRED, The Verge, PCMag, and others.

 I use three keyboard shortcuts, over and over, all day every day.